casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 └── Makefile
 └── rust-toolchain

-After the project directory structure is created use the following commands to go into the project folder and compile the files:
+After creating the project directory structure, use the following commands to go into the project folder and compile the files:

 ```bash
 cd cross-contract